szg0062/RNA_Annotation_Project/README.md

 In the **mirnome-mutations folder**, you will  find all the necessary python scripts to create a conda environment to annonate the resulting VCF.
 For better understanding of these scripts please refer to the protocol of this program (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8686061/).

-Unfortunately, I have not been able to figure out how to get this program to function to process the VCF generated from the scripts above.
+Unfortunately, I have not been able to figure out how to get this program to function to process the annotated VCF generated from the scripts above.
 However, I hope you will find this repo helpful.